samsquire/ideas5/README.md

 | create-sqlite-connection   |             |
 |                            |             |

+These functions also have lifecycles.
+We can use Latch based programming

 # 256. 2 phase commit and thoughts on just updating everything in parallel

 # 257. Data flow between collections